 Commercial Truck Drivers Are In High Demand

 The average age of a truck driver according to recent data is approaching 50 years of age.
 That means that the current shortfall is only going to get worse over the next 10-15 years, as the “average” driver reaches retirement age.
 That’s creating quite a challenge for businesses trying to replace them.
 Take look at the “Now Hiring” signs that are plastered on commercial trucks the next time you’re driving down the road.
 Having a Commercial Driver’s License provides you with the opportunity to fill one of those spots.

 A Number of Jobs Require a CDL

 If truck driving isn’t your thing, don’t worry.
 An abundance of job opportunities requires a Commercial Driver’s License.
-Did you know that you need one if you want to work as a school bus driver, city bus driver, tour bus driver, hazmat carrier or garbage worker?
-These are distinct, interesting and potentially high paying career opportunities require employees to have a CDL.
+Did you know that you need one if you want to work as a school bus driver, city bus driver, tour bus driver, hazmat carrier, or garbage worker?
+These are distinct, interesting, and potentially high-paying career opportunities that require employees to have a CDL.

 A Commercial Driver’s License Gives You a Marketable Edge

 Even if you don’t have to drive a commercial vehicle very often, having a CDL gives you quite an advantage in the workplace.
 The time and effort you spent earning it proves that you are committed to adding skills that give you value.
 It also shows that you are well-rounded and can handle a variety of responsibilities if needed.

 If you’ve been thinking about obtaining your Commercial Driver’s License, it’s worth it to go ahead and start the process.
 After all, as soon as you earn your CDL, you can start taking advantage of the benefits.
 Contact us today for more information on how to get started with your CDL Training.